Teaching English in Singapore

-The Classroom below the Skyscrapers
+The Classroom Below the Skyscrapers

 Bullfrogs croaked outside the door and my finger taps echoed softly against the concrete walls.
 My ankles were protected by the cloud of smoke from the mosquito coil under the table, but on occasion I still jerked up from my keyboard and swatted at my ears or smacked mosquitoes trapped in the hair on my arms.
 I was in Vietnam, marking midterm exams I had created without supervision, and deciding grades based on a scale of my own devising. (“Just give them whatever is fair,” my department head had told me when I asked about testing and grading procedures.)

-A Detailed Offer
+A Detailed Job Offer Awaits

 I noticed a PDF file attached to the email and opened it.
 The document contained a description of the secondary school curriculum, including detailed standards about how and what students are taught, how they are tested and how they are graded, among many other details.
 The document was 120 pages long.

 Four months later, I arrived in Singapore with 10 other recent college graduates as part of the first batch of untrained teachers to work in local secondary schools and junior colleges.
 Dave, an employee from the Ministry of Education, met us at the airport, and within minutes we were on the expressway.
 We cruised past a concrete colonnade of apartment buildings which vanished above the canopy of trees, planted at regular intervals, shading both sides of the highway, later emerging on an elevated highway skirting the skyscrapers of the financial district, all without a hint of congestion.

 entering Changi Airport.
 Photo by Nathan Edgerton.